vernjan/tech-notes/notes/cpp/OOP.md

     - `struct` - default visibility is `public`
 - `obj->method()` is a shortcut for `(*obj).method()`
 - `this` - **pointer** to the object that the method is called on
+- always visible, no public/private/protected keywords for classes

 ### Member initializer list